awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

    + To log data events for all S3 buckets in your AWS account, select **Select all S3 buckets in your account**\.
 Then choose whether you want to log **Read** events, such as `GetObject`, **Write** events, such as `PutObject`, or both\.
 This setting takes precedence over individual settings you configure for individual buckets\.
 For example, if you specify logging **Read** events for all S3 buckets, and then choose to add a specific bucket for data event logging, **Read** is already selected for the bucket you added\.
 You cannot clear the selection\.
 You can only configure the option for **Write**\.
 **Note**
 Selecting the **Select all S3 buckets in your account** option enables data event logging for all buckets currently in your AWS account and any buckets you create after you finish creating the trail\.
 It also enables logging of data event activity performed by any user or role in your AWS account, even if that activity is performed on a bucket that belongs to another AWS account\.
-If the trail applies only to one region, selecting the **Select all S3 buckets in your account** option enables data event logging for all buckets in the same region as your trail and any buckets you create later in that region\.
-It will not log data events for Amazon S3 buckets in other regions in your AWS account\.
+If the trail applies only to one Region, selecting the **Select all S3 buckets in your account** option enables data event logging for all buckets in the same Region as your trail and any buckets you create later in that Region\.
+It will not log data events for Amazon S3 buckets in other Regions in your AWS account\.

    For Lambda functions:
    + Choose the **Lambda** tab\.
    + To specify logging individual functions, select them from the list\.
 **Note**
 If you have more than 15,000 Lambda functions in your account, you cannot view or select all functions in the CloudTrail console when creating a trail\.
 You can still select the option to log all functions, even if they are not displayed\.
 If you want to log data events for specific functions, you can manually add a function if you know its ARN\.
 You can also finish creating the trail in the console, and then use the AWS CLI and the put\-event\-selectors command to configure data event logging for specific Lambda functions\.
-For more information, see [Managing Trails](cloudtrail-create-and-update-a-trail-by-using-the-aws-cli.md#cloudtrail-additional-cli-commands)\.
+For more information, see [Managing Trails With the AWS CLI](cloudtrail-additional-cli-commands.md)\.
    + To log data events for all Lambda functions in your AWS account, select **Log all current and future functions**\.
 This setting takes precedence over individual settings you configure for individual functions\.
 All functions are logged, even if all functions are not displayed\.
 **Note**
-If you are creating a trail for all regions, this selection enables data event logging for all functions currently in your AWS account, and any Lambda functions you might create in any region after you finish creating the trail\.
-If you are creating a trail for a single region, this selection enables data event logging for all functions currently in that region in your AWS account, and any Lambda functions you might create in that region after you finish creating the trail\.
-It does not enable data event logging for Lambda functions created in other regions\.
+If you are creating a trail for all Regions, this selection enables data event logging for all functions currently in your AWS account, and any Lambda functions you might create in any Region after you finish creating the trail\.
+If you are creating a trail for a single Region, this selection enables data event logging for all functions currently in that Region in your AWS account, and any Lambda functions you might create in that Region after you finish creating the trail\.
+It does not enable data event logging for Lambda functions created in other Regions\.
 Logging data events for all functions also enables logging of data event activity performed by any user or role in your AWS account, even if that activity is performed on a function that belongs to another AWS account\.

 1. For **Storage location**, for **Create a new S3 bucket**, choose **Yes** to create a bucket\.
 When you create a bucket, CloudTrail creates and applies the required bucket policies\.